ga-wdi-exercises/checkpoint-react/README.md

 ### Question #6

-You are in your terminal, inside of an existing react application.
+You are in your terminal, inside of an existing React application.
 Enter the command(s) needed to add `React Router` to the current app.

 ```bash
 # your command(s) here